Football in Vietnam: Tonkinchina and the Central Zone

+Vietnam pre-autonomy era

+Under French colonial rule, the French Indochina Football Federation hosted a few matches against other national teams, fielding a selection composed mainly of players from Saigon or the French Cochinchina football league.
+Notably, they faced the China in 1936 and 1948.
+In April 1947, the French Indochina Football Federation selection team went for a tour in British Hong Kong, and played against the British Hong Kong national team.

+Two months before signing independence accords, the earliest recognized international game of Vietnam was on 16 January 1949, in a 3-3 draw against South Korea in Saigon.
+Vietnam later became a member of FIFA in 1952 and the AFC in 1954.

 1954-1976 period

-Football activities in Vietnam were delayed during World War II and the Indochina Wars and soon restored after 1954, when the Geneva Accord was signed, dividing the North and South of Vietnam.
+Vietnam gained its independence from France in 1949, during the First Indochina War.
+After the war, the Geneva Accord was signed on 21 July 1954, dividing the North and South of Vietnam.
+As a result, Vietnam soon had different football national teams, co-existing during the Vietnam War.
+Vietnam (later South Vietnam) became a member of FIFA in 1952 and the AFC in 1954.

 North Vietnam

-In North Vietnam, Thể Công team of People's Army was established on 23 September 1954.
-The national football team gained notable achievements at some regional events, such as Ganefo (Indonesia, 1963) and Asian Ganefo (Cambodia, 1966).
+In North Vietnam, Thể Công team of the People's Army was established on 23 September 1954.
+The national football team gained notable achievements at some regional events, such as the Ganefo (Indonesia, 1963) and the Asian Ganefo (Cambodia, 1966).
 The national league was called the North Vietnam V-League.

 South Vietnam

-By the late 1950s, South Vietnam national football team had become one of the four strongest teams in Asia, as they advanced into the final round of 1960 AFC Asian Cup together with South Korea, Israel and the Republic of China.
-The team also won 10th Merdeka Cup in Malaysia, 1966.
+By the late 1950s, South Vietnam national football team had become one of the four strongest teams in Asia, as they advanced into the final round of the 1960 AFC Asian Cup together with South Korea, Israel and the Republic of China.
+The team also won the 10th Merdeka Cup in Malaysia, 1966.
+It was one of strongest teams in Southeast Asia.

 Clubs AJS, Cảnh sát (Police), Tổng Tham Mưu (ARVN General Staff) and Quan Thuế (Customs) dominated the South's football until 1975.
 The national league was called the South Vietnam V-League.